 Show at this label the net amount of any rent.
-If this amount is a loss, print L in the box at the right of the amount.
+If this amount is a loss, print L in the box at the right of the

-For more information, see Rental properties 2005 (NAT 1729-6.2005).
+For more information, see Rental properties 2007 (NAT 1729-6.2007).

-Tax agents who lodge partnership or trust tax returns through ELS must complete the Partnerships and trusts rental property schedule 2005 if item 9 Rent is completed.
-You do not have to complete the partnership and trusts rental property schedule if you are lodging a paper version of the partnership or trust tax return.
+Tax agents who lodge partnership or trust tax returns through ELS must complete the Partnerships and trusts rental property schedule 2007 if item 9 Rent is completed.
+You do not have to complete the partnerships and trusts rental property schedule if you are lodging a paper version of the partnership or trust tax return.